Skip to main content

 Fundamentals

 This experience is not a personal failing; it is a physiological reality rooted in the intricate signaling network that governs your metabolic function.
-At the center of this network is the somatotropic axis, the pathway responsible for producing and regulating (GH), a principal conductor of your body’s metabolic orchestra.
+At the center of this network is the somatotropic axis, the pathway responsible for producing and regulating human growth hormone (GH), a principal conductor of your body’s metabolic orchestra.

 From there, GH journeys to the liver and other tissues, prompting the production of Insulin-like Growth Factor 1 (IGF-1), the primary mediator of GH’s anabolic and metabolic effects.
 This entire sequence is a finely tuned feedback loop, a delicate dance of signals and responses that maintains metabolic equilibrium.
 When we consider intervention, we are essentially deciding how to enter this conversation.